This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You can stay right in the park, and if so, the Custer State Park Game Lodge is your best bet.
 Presidents Coolidge and Eisenhower both stayed there and you can specifically request their rooms!
 You’ll pay for the privilege, but basic rooms at the lodge are reasonable (reserve far in advance; they sell out quickly).

 If you’re only spending one day at Custer State Park, I don’t think it makes sense to stay this far south in the Black Hills.
 I’d choose somewhere more central.
 Keystone has a nice location, but is filled with super cheesy attractions.

 We stayed in Hill City, a good base, at Whispering Winds Cottages.
-I appreciated having a kitchen to prepare meals (restaurants in the area aren’t exactly gourmet), but if you just want a basic room, I’d pick somewhere in walking distance from Main Street, like the Holiday Inn Express or the Harney Peak Inn.
+I appreciated having a kitchen to prepare meals (restaurants in the area aren’t exactly gourmet).
+If you just want a basic room, I’d pick somewhere in walking distance from Main Street, like the Holiday Inn Express or the Harney Peak Inn.

 For us, one day in Custer State Park was just the beginning, but for most travelers, it’s just the right amount to provide a thorough, varied visit.